Deltik/SignEdit/README.md

     signedit.sign.status
     signedit.sign.ui
     signedit.sign.undo
+    signedit.sign.unwax
+    signedit.sign.wax
     signedit.sign.version

+### Wax/Unwax Permissions

+(`>= 1.14`) On Bukkit 1.20 and newer,
+signs may be waxed with [honeycomb](https://minecraft.gamepedia.com/wiki/Honeycomb) to prevent them from being edited.

+To bypass this restriction, grant the `signedit.sign.unwax` permission.
+With this permission, not only can the player can use `/sign unwax` to make signs editable, but also the other `/sign` edit commands will unwax the sign.

+To preserve the wax but still edit the sign, grant the `signedit.sign.wax` permission as well.
+An unwaxed sign will remain unwaxed unless `/sign wax` is explicitly used.

 ## Configuration

 All configuration is in the file `plugins/SignEdit/config.yml`.

-(`>= 1.1`) The configuration file is created with default values when the plugin is loaded and the file does not already exist.
+(`>= 1.1`) The configuration file is created with default values when the plugin is loaded and the file does not yet exist.

 (`>= 1.5`) The configuration file is sanitized when the plugin is loaded and unloaded and rewritten when the plugin is unloaded.